fgiobergia/subgroup-agrawal-drift/README.md

 ## Subgroup Agrawal Drift

-This repository contains the code and data for the paper "A Synthetic Benchmark to Explore Limitations of Localized Drift Detections", by Flavio Giobergia, Eliana Pastor, Luca de Alfaro, Elena Baralis.
+This repository contains the code and data for the paper "_A Synthetic Benchmark to Explore Limitations of Localized Drift Detections_", by Flavio Giobergia, Eliana Pastor, Luca de Alfaro, Elena Baralis.

 ![alt text](image.png)

 ### How to use
 The main library requirements are provided in requirements.txt.

-A running example is provided in [examples.ipynb](examples.ipynb).
+A running example is provided in [example.ipynb](example.ipynb).

 You can use the `SubgroupAgrawalDrift` class from drift_agrawal.py to generate synthetic data with localized drifts.
 The class has the following parameters: